One question that comes up a lot is “How do I know when I’m ready to start doing X?”

 Candle magic is not precisely the same as knot magic is not the same as creating a magical artwork is not the same as using chanting or dancing or breath or meditation or whatever to focus your intention.
 Do you have appropriate skills, tools, and necessary knowledge and safety precautions for what you’re doing?

-A reasonable plan in case something goes wrong.
+Plans in case something goes wrong:

 This is where reading and asking can help a lot.
 There are the practical things (a candle or glass getting knocked over, for example).
 There are the magical things (feeling jittery or drained after you’re done, for example, but there can be many more) There are some general things (figuring out how much time and preparation you need, finding a suitable space).

 Some of these, you can plan ahead for, at least somewhat, based on reading and listening to others.
 Some will probably be things you learn about yourself as you go along.

 (Good things to plan for include anything possible to get knocked over, for candles to blow in unpredictable directions and possibly go out.)

 You might want to check out my page on safety for more ideas.